What is a startup pitch deck?

 Fewer slides, done exceptionally well, will always outperform more slides done adequately.
 The discipline of cutting forces clarity.
 If a slide does not advance the story or answer an investor question, it is creating friction, not value.

-The best pitch decks follow a problem-solution-opportunity-execution arc.
-They open by making the investor feel the pain, then present a compelling solution, prove the market is large enough to matter, demonstrate that this team can execute, and close with a specific, confident ask.
-Think of it as a great movie: establish the world, introduce the conflict, present the hero, show the resolution.
+Nobody invests in a spreadsheet.
+They invest in a story they want to be part of.
+The best pitch decks follow a problem-solution-opportunity-execution arc across five acts.
+They open by making the investor feel the pain, present a compelling solution, prove the market is large enough to matter, demonstrate that this team can execute, and close with a specific, confident ask.

 • Act 1 - The World As It Is: Establish the problem, its scale, and why existing solutions fail.
 Make the investor feel the pain before they see the solution.